V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * Wire routing is pretty free form with lots of options.
 Here is how I do it.
  * If you have not cut your strut plates yet you will have a chance to revisit the wiring or you can route it so you do not have to remove it at all.
  * Labeling your wires is great idea.
+ * For more specific wiring info please see the "Control" tab in the main menu, and then select your board.

 ![!LR3 Fancy Picture](../img/lr3/LR3 (71).jpg){: loading=lazy width="400"}